Okavango Delta Safari

 Experience an Okavango Delta dawn as the mist curls off the mirrored waters; glide downstream in a guided mokoro to look for birds and aquatic antelope; go on game drive safaris through the game-packed floodplains and woodlands that fringe the Delta and finish the day with a boat cruise, sipping a cool sundowner as the sun burns the sky.

-Luxury safari lodges are tucked into remote corners of the Okavango Delta, each offering the traveller a chance to kick back in style.
+Luxury safari lodges are tucked into remote corners of the Okavango Delta, each offering the traveler a chance to kick back in style.
 While it’s all raw and uncompromising nature out there, back at the lodge it’s gourmet cuisine, fine wines, exquisite accommodation and attentive service – perfect, as it happens, for a safari honeymoon or botswana luxury safari.

 Local guides will share their expert knowledge of the Okavango with you, whether it is tracking a pride of lions on foot, searching for the elusive Pel’s Fishing-Owl or simply finding the perfect spot for a romantic sunset.

 The Okavango Delta’s ever-changing weather patterns means that it will look vastly different at various times of the year.
 The peak time to visit the Okavango Delta is during the dry season, from May to September.

 Referred to as the “green season”, September to October is outside of peak season.
 At this time of the year, the water recedes and with that, the lodges charge less hence your trip should cost you less.